General Policy Information

 VII.
 Remedial Training

 A. If deficiencies are identified in performance evaluations, the Department will provide the employee remedial training.
-The Education & Training Section Captain will report the progress of the remedial training to the Deputy Chief of Staff and document if the deficiencies have been addressed.
+The Education & Training Section Captain will report the progress of the remedial training to the Chief of Staff and document if the deficiencies have been addressed.